mulesoft-labs/raml-for-jax-rs/javac.md

-If (path) ends with .raml (smth like ramlfolder/testresource.raml), it would be treated as target filename.
+If (ramlpath) ends with .raml (smth like ramlfolder/testresource.raml), it would be treated as target filename.
 Else it would be treated as directory, and target filename would be (path)/generated.raml (e.g. -Aramplpath=myraml would result in dest file myraml/generated.raml).
 In both cases parent directories for destination file would be created automatically, if needed